asozcan/FancyShowCaseView/README.md

 </p>

 ## Features
+*   Added a listener for doing UI changes on screen manually right before view shown and related calculations happen
 *   Circular reveal animation (API Level 21+)
 *   Focus on a specific view or position
 *   Background color